Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - It helps to separate (break up) the long code into small parts and insert it with partial views.
 (Similar to React components - components with certain code , that can be inserted anywhere,simplify the code).
 - Helps to remove duplicate code from app.
 - If we compare with Partial View, In ViewComponent file we can connect to database and get the data from database (-->See Components/ TopBooksComponent.cs , line 27, line 37)
+- In one application we can use as many partial views as we want, there is no limit of partial views

 How to use it-->
-partial view we put in --> Views/Shared/ (NameOfPartialView).cshtml (Example--> Views/Shared/header.cshtml )
+partial view is a common code therefore we put it in --> Views/Shared/ (NameOfPartialView).cshtml (Example--> Views/Shared/header.cshtml )
 In the view where we want to insert that piece of code we put --> (-->See \_Layout.cshtml file)